 With our applicant tracking system, you can use this Maintenance Electrician Job Description Template to attract qualified candidates, hire the employees you see fit, and save a lot of time.
 You can also customize this template, add anything you want and post it to job position sites.
 We love making this process earlier for you.

 Maintenance Electrician job duties include installing, maintaining, repairing, and servicing electrical power systems of buildings.
 Many of the service providers for electrical systems will work on industrial, commercial, and residential units.
-A standard day of work for a Maintenance Electrician begins by learning about the specific tasks.
-Electricians are assigned by employers to travel to a customer to address any electrical -related issues they have.
+A typical day of work for a Maintenance Electrician begins by learning about the specific tasks.
+Employers assign electricians to travel to a customer to address any electrical-related issues.
 Many electricians work alone but may have to collaborate with building engineers and architects.
-The job can consist of repairing normal wear on the electrical system, replacing a damaged or defective mechanical part, or adjusting equipment settings for better performance.
+The job can repair normal wear on the electrical system, replace a damaged or defective mechanical part, or adjust equipment settings for better performance.

 We have an immediate opening for an experienced Maintenance Electrician.
-Servicing, repairing, and installing electrical systems will be the Maintenance Electrician job responsibility.
-You will be required to travel to the customer’s locations to identify and guide the customer to improve their electrical requirements.
+Servicing, repairing, and installing electrical systems will be the Maintenance Electrician’s job responsibility.
+You will be required to travel to the customer’s locations to identify and guide them to improve their electrical requirements.
 Experience and knowledge with various electrical system equipment sizes are a must as we work with commercial and residential customers.
-Additionally, you will have duties to service the general maintenance checks, routine electronic maintenance, diagnose defects and cable problems, and major building electrical equipment installation will be required.
+Additionally, you will have duties to service the general maintenance checks, routine electronic maintenance, diagnose defects and cable problems, and significant building electrical equipment installation will be required.